Rich and moist peanut butter cake topped with marshmallow frosting and peanut butter cups. It’s like biting into a fluffernutter sandwich, but better!

 - Remove the cake from the pan by inverting it onto a large plate or cake stand.
 Frost the cake as desired.
 There will be leftover frosting depending how much frosting you use.
 Decorate with chopped Reese’s Cups.
 Cake stays fresh (covered) at room temperature or in the refrigerator for 4 days.
 Frost immediately before serving.

-*If you'd like to make this a double layer cake, simply double all of the ingredients and bake in two 9-inch round pans.
+- Layer Cake: If you’d like to make this a double layer cake, simply double all of the ingredients and bake in two 9-inch round pans.